xcomfan/xcomfan.github.io/go/interfaces.md

 }
 ```

-## Making a function implement an interfaces
+## Making a function implement an interface

 You can make a function implement an interface by defining a function type and a method on the function type.